xacrimon/worker-process-service-challenge/README.md

 The project also enforces automatic linting with [clippy](https://github.com/rust-lang/rust-clippy) and will fail on any warning.

 CI is configured to fail if the code is not properly formatted or any lints trigger.

+## Errors

+In a production grade product, errors would ideally be handled by handwriting enums and serializing that to error codes over gRPC.
+Due to time and code size I've opted to simply use human-readable text errors instead.